Amish Potato Salad

-This recipe is one that I picked up years ago, and we’ve made a few changes to suit our tastes over the years.
+This Amish potato salad recipe is one that I picked up from an Amish cookbook years ago, and we’ve made a few changes to suit our tastes over the years.

 This is a truly easy potato salad recipe.
 If you’ve never made your own homemade potato salad, what are you waiting for?
 It’s so much better than that store-bought stuff.

 This potato salad recipe has a sweet and tangy flavor that just tastes amazing.
 This potato salad is my go-to recipe for picnics, potlucks, and holidays.

 This recipe is made from a real mayonnaise base (not Miracle Whip!), as well as mustard, white vinegar, sugar, and salt.

 This produces a sweet and sour sauce that will soak into your potatoes and taste absolutely delicious.

 As far as potatoes, I highly prefer Yukon Gold potatoes, but you can use any potatoes that you have on hand.

 Don’t forget about the hard-boiled eggs.
 They are so important in making this homemade potato salad a truly special dish.